TikTok's Favorite lululemon Belt Bag Is Back In Stock Right Now

 With '90s fashion trends making a bigger comeback than ever before (yes, we're looking at you bomber jackets and chokers) it only makes sense that belt bags (also known as a fanny pack) are finally having their moment too.
 And while the accessory certainly isn't new, this season it is seeing a fun refresh thanks to lululemon's take on the style — and TikTok's newfound obsession with the lululemon Everywhere Belt Bag.

 Made of a water-repellent fabric, this versatile bag has plenty of interior and exterior pockets for carrying all your essentials.
 Due to its huge cult following, both the original belt bag and its fleece version are consistently sold out.
 However, both the lululemon Everywhere Belt Bag and the Everywhere Fleece Belt Bag are both in stock right now on lululemon's site.
-The original belt bag is available in a grey sage color while the textured fleece version comes in black that will pair perfectly with every outfit for fall.
+The original belt bag is available in a white opal color while the textured fleece version comes in both black and white, making it pair perfectly with every outfit this fall.

 As the name might suggest, the lululemon Everywhere Belt Bag is quite literally everywhere at the moment — and it's easy to see why.
 The compact yet practical accessory is as stylish as it is totally versatile — with deep interior space that's big enough to carry all of your daily essentials, from a wallet and smartphone to your travel lipstick and keys.
 The belt bag also removes the hassle of having to haul around a tote or handbag when running errands, as the style simply hooks around your hips like a belt.